sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + FBP-Eth2.0: A Fast Block Propagation in Ethereum 2.0 via Parallel Execution and Proactive Compaction
 + Eth2.0-NA: Modeling Message Propagation to Optimize Mesh Size in Ethereum 2.0 Network

-## ESORICS

-### 2025

-+ Anamorphic Monero Transactions: the Threat of Bypassing Anti-Money Laundering Laws
-+ Analysis of input-output mappings in coinjoin transactions with arbitrary values
-+ The Economics of Deception: Structural Patterns of Rug Pull across DeFi Blockchains
-+ Premining in the Shadows: How Hidden Blocks Weaken the Security of Proof-of-Work Chains

 ## WWW